Skip to Content

 The following ABI events are intentionally NOT handled by the subgraph because they are admin/ownership/approval lifecycle events that do not affect the product UI or analytics.
 Additionally, five ABI-exported contracts (AgentLens, ClaimToken, DexAdapter, FurnaceQuoter, MineCoreQuoter) are not subgraph datasources; their events are not indexed because those contracts either have zero events (AgentLens, FurnaceQuoter, MineCoreQuoter) or only emit admin/ownership events (DexAdapter) or wiring events already redundantly covered by other indexed contracts (ClaimToken.MineCoreChanged):

-ConfigFrozen (ClaimToken, Furnace, MineCore, VeClaimNFT, ShareholderRoyalties), GuardianChanged (Furnace, MineCore, MarketRouter), OwnershipTransferStarted / OwnershipTransferred (7 contracts), Approval / ApprovalForAll (VeClaimNFT), EIP712DomainChanged (DelegationHub), ClaimAllHelperChanged (MineCore, ShareholderRoyalties), DelegationHubChanged (MineCore, Furnace), DustSwept (ShareholderRoyalties — owner-only sub-wei rounding dust recovery), RewardCheckpointCapReached / OverflowCheckpointCapReached (ShareholderRoyalties — operational monitoring for checkpoint array growth), EmergencyVaultRewireCancelled / EmergencyVaultRewireExecuted / EmergencyVaultRewireRequested (Furnace — guardian emergency LP vault rewire lifecycle; ops/audit trail only), DestinationLockIneligible (MarketRouter — swap routing rejects ineligible ve lock destination; no subgraph entity state), MetadataUpdate / BatchMetadataUpdate / BaseURISet / ContractURISet / ContractURIUpdated (VeClaimNFT — ERC-4906/ERC-7572 metadata signals for wallets and marketplaces; admin-only URI setters).
-These are documented in scripts/check_subgraph_events_vs_abi.py in the INTENTIONALLY_UNINDEXED_EVENTS allowlist and validated in CI.
-If any of these become product-relevant, add a manifest handler and remove from the allowlist.
+ConfigFrozen (ClaimToken, Furnace, MineCore, VeClaimNFT, ShareholderRoyalties), GuardianChanged (Furnace, MineCore, MarketRouter), OwnershipTransferStarted / OwnershipTransferred (7 contracts), Approval / ApprovalForAll (VeClaimNFT), EIP712DomainChanged (DelegationHub), ClaimAllHelperChanged (MineCore, ShareholderRoyalties), DelegationHubChanged (MineCore, Furnace), DustSwept (ShareholderRoyalties — owner-only sub-wei rounding dust recovery), RewardCheckpointCapReached / OverflowCheckpointCapReached (ShareholderRoyalties — operational monitoring for checkpoint array growth), EmergencyVaultRewireCancelled / EmergencyVaultRewireExecuted / EmergencyVaultRewireRequested (Furnace — guardian emergency LP vault rewire lifecycle; ops history only), DestinationLockIneligible (MarketRouter — swap routing rejects ineligible ve lock destination; no subgraph entity state), MetadataUpdate / BatchMetadataUpdate / BaseURISet / ContractURISet / ContractURIUpdated (VeClaimNFT — ERC-4906/ERC-7572 metadata signals for wallets and marketplaces; admin-only URI setters).
+This list is informational and reflects the current subgraph manifest coverage.
+There is no automated CI gate that enforces “ABI event ⇒ subgraph handler” parity in v1.0.0; scripts/check_subgraph_manifest_events_vs_abi.py only validates that manifest event-handler signatures match the ABI, and scripts/check_subgraph_doc_event_checklist.py only validates the analytics checklist in docs/analytics/subgraph-schema-v1.0.0.md against shipped ABIs and manifests.
+To verify which ABI events the subgraph indexes, treat the committed subgraph/subgraph.yaml (and per-network siblings) as the source of truth.

 Agent tooling